hashicorp/terraform-provider-vault/README.md

 1. An instance of Vault running to run the tests against.
 The acceptance tests send requests to vault over TLS.
 You can start a compatible local vault with `vault server -dev-tls`.
+The command will print the values needed for step 2.
 2. The following environment variables are set:
     - `VAULT_ADDR` - location of Vault
     - `VAULT_TOKEN` - token used to query Vault.
 These tests do not attempt to read `~/.vault-token`.